Innovation and entrepreneurship: areas of expertise at Télécom Paris

 Teaching and research chairs

-Télécom Paris, in partnership with businesses and with support from Fondation Mines-Télécom, contributes to three chairs related to the field of digital innovation. intégrer entités: the Digital Finance Chair, the I3F Chair, the Innovation and Regulation in Digital Services Chair and the Student Digital Entrepreneurship Chair (CENE).
+Télécom Paris, in partnership with businesses and with support from Fondation Mines-Télécom, contributes to several chairs related to the field of digital innovation.

 Online use of digitized heritage is an important area of study for the BnF (the National Library of France), as it is committed to adapting its range of services in this field and to understanding how such offerings may be appropriated.
 In order to ensure strong scientific coherence in this field of study, the BnF has partnered with Télecom Paris to found Bibli-Lab, a laboratory for studying libraries’ uses of digitized heritage.
 This partnership comprises application agreements and responses to national and international calls for projects.